liferay/liferay-docs/devGuide/en/chapters/03-portlet-development.markdown

     security-role-ref

-This element contains the declaration of a security role reference in the code of the web application.
+Security-role-ref contains the declaration of a security role reference in the code of the web application.
 Specifically in Liferay, the `role-name` references which roles can access the portlet.